Summary of Blog

 To this, add the environmental impact of airport traffic and the congestion it produces in the surrounding area.
 Excessive aircraft noise should also be taken into account when measuring noise pollution.
 It causes health concerns and stress for both nearby residents and airport staff.

 As public pressure grows, some governments aim to decrease the number of short-haul flights operated by commercial and private aircraft.
-The main issue with private planes is that they have a far larger carbon footprint per passenger than commercial alternatives.
+The main issue with private planes is that they have a higher carbon footprint per passenger than commercial alternatives.

 Maritime Shipping

 Commercial ships use fuel for energy and emit various air pollutants as byproducts.
-Ship-sourced pollutants have the greatest influence on climate change and human health, which generate greenhouse gases (GHG), nitrogen oxides (NOx), sulfur oxides (SOx), and particulate matter.
+Ship-sourced pollutants have the greatest influence on climate change and human health, generating greenhouse gases (GHG), nitrogen oxides (NOx), sulfur oxides (SOx), and particulate matter.

 Industry and Manufacturing